-We are glad to inform you that there were no fatal accidents during the year.
+This is to inform you that there were no fatal accidents during the year.
 The Company continues its focus on safety in operation.
 Employees have been provided with safety gadgets.
-Company also observed "Safety Day".

-33. ENVIRONMENT PROTECTION MEASURES
+33. ENVIRONMENT PROTECTION AND SUSTAINABILITY MEASURES

-The following steps have been taken for the environment protection:
+The following steps have been taken for the environment protection and sustainability.